jaskfla/macos-tidbits/src/index.md

 ## Custom icons

-Change the icon of any Finder item: Copy any image or `.icns` file[^icns], **Get&nbsp;Info** on any item in Finder, click to select the icon in the top left, and paste!
-Or simply drag & drop and image or `.icns` onto the icon.
+Change the icon of any Finder item: Copy any image or

-[^icns]:
-    `.icns` is the
-    <a href="https://en.wikipedia.org/wiki/Apple_Icon_Image_format" target="_blank">Apple
-    Icon Image format</a>, which is used for icons macOS-wide.
+{% footnoteref 'icns', '<code>.icns</code> is the <a href="https://en.wikipedia.org/wiki/Apple_Icon_Image_format" target="_blank">Apple Icon Image format</a>, which is used for icons macOS-wide.
 It’s basically just a container of an icon at different sizes.
 Why not just scale one image?
-Designers can use
-    <a href="https://developers.google.com/fonts/docs/material_symbols#opsz_axis" target="_blank"><i>optical
-    sizing</i></a> to optimise the “same” icon for display at different sizes.
+Designers can use <a href="https://developers.google.com/fonts/docs/material_symbols#opsz_axis" target="_blank"><i>optical sizing</i></a> to optimise the “same” icon for display at different sizes.' %}`.icns` file{% endfootnoteref %}, **Get&nbsp;Info** on any item in Finder, click to select the icon in the top left, and paste!
+Or simply drag & drop and image or `.icns` onto the icon.

 ![](https://cdn.discordapp.com/attachments/818660821004845060/962141177077972993/Screenshot_2022-04-09T120319.png?ex=67dab30c&is=67d9618c&hm=8a4468473c223e5d631ab1b577e907ad8d619468f3de9910b6b2be6cfbf5bd37)